 The rise and fall of a team's Power Rating is relevant to the strength of the team it played, whether it won or lost, and how other teams fared against similar opponents.

 The Congrove Computer Rankings are designed to predict the outcome.
 Success is determined by how many games were predicted correctly.

 CollegeFootballPoll.com not only publishes the rankings, but also provides the computer's pick of every game and tracks the success rate.
 Our users can plainly see where the computer is right, and where it is wrong.

-Dave Congrove is a voting member for the FWAA-NFF Super 16 Football Poll, as well as the College Football Hall Of Fame, Fred Biletnikoff Award, Eddie Robinson Coach of the Year Award, the Ray Guy Award, the Bednarik Award and the Maxwell Award.
+Dave Congrove is a voting member for the FWAA-NFF Super 16 Football Poll, as well as the College Football Hall Of Fame, Lombardi Award, Fred Biletnikoff Award, Eddie Robinson Coach of the Year Award, the Ray Guy Award, the Bednarik Award, the Maxwell Award and George Munger Award.
 He's also a nominating member for the Bronko Nagurski Trophy, Outland Trophy, and the FWAA All-America Team.